xzi/darkweb_project/README.md

 [Powered by Vercel](https://darkweb-project.vercel.app/)

 ## Disclaimer
 This is a school project made for fun by a group of friends.
 This is not a serious guide to the dark web and should not be treated as such.
-If you are interested in actual proper resources on the topic, I recommend checking on Dread and the side of the internet itself.
+If you are interested in actual proper resources on the topic, download TOR and find out for yourself.
 Books are never a replacement for experience.

 Additionally, ***no one on our team condones breaking the law, drug use, or bad things in general***.
 We simply believe that knowledge is power and in the free exchange of information.